SamipPoudel58/nodejs-ts-google-oauth/blog.md

 export default router;
 ```

-Now in app.ts, import the authRoutes, your app.ts should look sth like this
+Now in app.ts, import and use the authRoutes, your app.ts should look sth like this

 ```js
 import express from "express";